matthew-brett/gitwash/doc/patching.rst

 Fork the nipy_ repository - :ref:`forking`.
 Then::

+   # checkout and refresh master branch from main repo
+   git checkout master
+   git pull origin master
    # rename pointer to main repository to 'mainline'
    git remote rename origin mainline
-   # checkout and refresh master branch from main repo
-   git checkout master
-   git pull mainline master
-   # point your repo to read / write to your fork on github
+   # point your repo to default read / write to your fork on github
    git remote add origin git@github.com:your-user-name/nipy.git
    # push up any branches you've made and want to keep
    git push origin the-fix-im-thinking-of